kartik-v/yii2-checkbox-x/README.md

 ## Features

-- The plugin offers the following three states and values for the checkboxes:
+- The plugin offers the following three states and values for the checkboxes (note the integer values):
    - `1`: Checkbox is checked.
    - `0`: Checkbox is unchecked.
    - `null`: Checkbox is indeterminate.